Venkat2811/product-http-load-balancer/README.md

 #### SSL Offload
  - Traffic from `Client -> LB` and `LB -> Client` are encrypted.
  - Traffic from `LB -> Back-End` and `Back-End -> LB` are un-encrypted.

+ In this mode, when request reaches WSO2-Netty Listener, it gets decrypted and LB mediates requests to appropriate Outbound Endpoints.
+ When response reaches LB, it forwards it to appropriate client.
+When response reaches WSO2-Netty Listener it is encrypted and sent to client.

 #### SSL Re-Encryption
 Traffic between `Client -> LB -> Back-End` and `Back-End -> LB -> Client` are encrypted.

+In this mode, when request reaches WSO2-Netty Listener, it gets decrypted and LB mediates requests to appropriate Outbound Endpoints.
+When requests reach WSO2-Netty sender it gets encrypted again and is sent to backend.
+It works similarly when response arrives.